rom42pla/ai4t_project/README.md

 pip install -r requirements.txt cd ..
 ```
 This will create a new folder `abides` into this folder.
-And that's it!
+And that's it, you're ready to go!